apache/airflow/docs/apache-airflow/authoring-and-scheduling/deferring.rst

 This is a very simplified version of Airflow's ``DateTimeTrigger``, and you can see several things here:

-* ``__init__`` and ``serialize`` are written as a pair; the Trigger is instantiated once when it is submitted by the Operator as part of its deferral request, then serialized and re-instantiated on any *triggerer* process that runs the trigger.
+* ``__init__`` and ``serialize`` are written as a pair.
+The trigger is instantiated once when it is submitted by the operator as part of its deferral request, then serialized and re-instantiated on any *triggerer* process that runs the trigger.
 * The ``run`` method is declared as an ``async def``, as it *must* be asynchronous, and uses ``asyncio.sleep`` rather than the regular ``time.sleep`` (as that would block the process).
 * When it emits its event it packs ``self.moment`` in there, so if this trigger is being run redundantly on multiple hosts, the event can be de-duplicated.

-Triggers can be as complex or as simple as you like provided you keep inside this contract; they are designed to be run in a highly-available fashion, auto-distributed among hosts running the *triggerer*.
-We encourage you to avoid any kind of persistent state in a trigger; they should get everything they need from their ``__init__``, so they can be serialized and moved around freely.
+Triggers can be as complex or as simple as you want, provided they meet the design constraints.
+They can run in a highly-available fashion, and are auto-distributed among hosts running the *triggerer*.
+We encourage you to avoid any kind of persistent state in a trigger.
+Triggers should get everything they need from their ``__init__``, so they can be serialized and moved around freely.

-If you are new to writing asynchronous Python, you should be very careful writing your ``run()`` method; Python's async model means that any code that does not correctly ``await`` when it does a blocking operation will block the *entire process*.
-Airflow will attempt to detect this and warn you in the triggerer logs when it happens, but we strongly suggest you set the variable ``PYTHONASYNCIODEBUG=1`` when you are writing your Trigger to enable extra checks from Python to make sure you're writing non-blocking code.
+If you are new to writing asynchronous Python, be very careful when writing your ``run()`` method.
+Python's async model means that any code that does not correctly ``await`` when it does a blocking operation blocks the *entire process*.
+Airflow will attempt to detect this and warn you in the triggerer logs when it happens, but we strongly suggest you set the variable ``PYTHONASYNCIODEBUG=1`` when you are writing your trigger to enable extra checks from Python to make sure you're writing non-blocking code.
 Be especially careful when doing filesystem calls, as if the underlying filesystem is network-backed it may be blocking.

 High Availability